since1968/stat-blocks/homebrewery/stiletto.markdown

 #### Signature Maneuvers
 Maneuvers are presented in alphabetical order.
 Unless otherwise noted, you must be wielding a stiletto weapon to use a signature maneuver.

-**Master Stiletto.** You master control of yourself and of other hostile creatures.
+**Master Stiletto.** You master control of yourself and of your foes.
 As a bonus action you trigger the following effects, which last for one minute or until you end them.
 You must finish a short or long rest before you can use this maneuver again.
 * Your attacks become deadly.
 Add an extra 2d6 to the damage roll each time you hit with a sneak attack.
 * You become fearsome on the battlefield.
 Each creature who is hostile to you, who can see you, and is within 30 feet must make a Wisdom saving throw vs your maneuver DC.
 On a failed save, the creature is frightened of you for one minute.
 * You can attack twice, instead of once, whenever you take the attack action on your turn.